BrianJConway/CS480_Graphics/PA5/README.md

-# PA4: Model Loader for OBJ files
+# PA5: Assimp Model Loader

 # Building and Running

 ## CMake Instructions
-Navigate to the PA4 directory.
+Navigate to the PA5 directory.
 Running the executable correctly involves specifying the vertex shader filename with '-v [NAME].glsl' and the fragment shader filename with '-f [NAME].glsl'.
 Vertex shader filename is 'vertex.glsl' and fragment shader filename is 'fragment.glsl'.
 You also have to specify the filename